Colo-Colo: Badge, colours and kit

-The club's badge represents Mapuche chieftain Colo Colo, an important Wall Mapu member who fought in the Arauco War against the Spanish empire (1536–1818).
+The club's badge represents Mapuche chieftain Colocolo, an important Wall Mapu member who fought in the Arauco War against the Spanish Empire (1536–1818).
 On 19 April 1925, when the club was established, Luis Contreras – one of the players that founded the club – defined the team's badge, in representation of the chief and the country's indigenous people.

 Throughout its history, Colo-Colo's uniform has been a white shirt and black shorts.
 The uniform was originally designed by Juan Quiñones following the recommendations of David Arellano.

 In 1927, after Arellano's death while playing against Real Unión Deportiva (currently Real Valladolid), it was decided then that the badge will wear a black horizontal band over it forever, to represent the institution's eternal mourning.

 The team's away kits have varied through its history, from green between 1927 and the mid-1970s and to red from 1975 to 1988.